-While often misdiagnosed as acne, often the actual skin condition is folliculitis.
-Folliculitis is common but not well known.
-We asked Dr. Honaker to lend us his insight on the signs and symptoms that the unknown bumps on your body are actually folliculitis.
+While often misdiagnosed as acne.
+Usually, the actual skin condition is Folliculitis.
+Folliculitis is common, but not everyone knows, and acne is mistaken for what Folliculitis looks like.
+We asked Dr. Honaker to lend us his insight on the signs and symptoms that the unknown bumps on your body are Folliculitis.

 What are the signs and symptoms of Folliculitis?

-Folliculitis is often misdiagnosed because is often resembles acne.
-When the hair follicle becomes inflamed it will often produce a red or flesh colored bump that may or may not be filled with pus.
+Folliculitis is often misdiagnosed because it often resembles acne.
+The inflammation of the hair follicle produces a red or flesh-color bump that may or may not accompany pus.
 These bumps may also bleed or crust over.

-Many forms of folliculitis can be very itchy.
+Many forms of Folliculitis can be very itchy.
 Itching is one of your skin’s natural defense mechanisms.
-In many cases, your skin sends a message to your brain to itch your skin in order to remove a potential external hazard.
-Unfortunately, in the case of folliculitis, itching can actually spread the infection.
+In many cases, your skin sends a message to your brain to itch your skin to remove a potential external hazard.
+However, in the case of Folliculitis, itching can spread the infection.

 Large Painful Bumps

 While itchy red bumps are an annoying addition, the alternative is painful-literally.
-If folliculitis does not produce small itchy bumps, it can produce large painful bumps.
-This is because folliculitis can cause inflammation to part of the hair follicle or the entire follicle.
-These two types of inflammation are classified as superficial and deep folliculitis.
+Folliculitis can have large painful bumps if it does not produce small itchy bumps.
+In addition, this is because Folliculitis can cause inflammation to part of the hair follicle or the entire follicle.
+These two types of inflammation are classified as superficial and deep Folliculitis.

 Types of Superficial Folliculitis:

-- Bacterial folliculitis: This inflammation is caused by a common bacteria that lives on our skin.
-The bacteria enters our body through a break in the skin (ex. shaving) and causes an infection.
+- Bacterial Folliculitis: This inflammation occurs due to a common bacteria on our skin.
+The bacteria enters our body through a break in the skin (ex., shaving) and causes an infection.

-- Razor bumps (pseudofolliculitis barbae) Ingrown hairs are a common cause of folliculitis.
-Often seen on the face and neck of men and the bikini area of women.
-Although coarse, curly hair is a risk factor for this, improper shaving methods can also contribute to these itchy, red bumps.
+- Razor bumps (pseudofolliculitis barbae) Ingrown hairs commonly cause Folliculitis.
+Often seen on the face and neck of men’s and women’s bikini areas.
+Although coarse, curly hair is a risk factor, improper shaving can contribute to these itchy, red bumps.

-- Pityrosporum folliculitis: With this type of folliculitis, the red, pus-filled bumps that you see on your back, chest, shoulders, upper arms and face are caused by a yeast infection.
+- Pityrosporum folliculitis: With this type of Folliculitis, the red, pus-filled bumps you see on your back, chest, shoulders, upper arms, and face occurs due to a yeast infection.

-- Boils (furuncles) and carbuncles: These are large, red and often painful bumps as a result of a long-term staph infection.
+- Boils (furuncles) and carbuncles are large, red, and often painful bumps due to a long-term staph infection.
 Carbuncles are the term for a cluster of boils.

 - Sycosis barbae: This type typically affects males after they begin to shave.

-- Gram-negative folliculitis: This type of folliculitis is often associated with long term antibiotic care for acne.
+- Gram-negative Folliculitis: This type of Folliculitis requires long-term antibiotic care for acne.

 Treatment for Folliculitis

-Many mild cases of folliculitis can clear up on their own with little intervention.
-There are some measures you can take to encourage this healing:
+Many mild cases of Folliculitis can clear up independently with little intervention.
+Moreover, there are some home remedies for Folliculitis or measures you can take to encourage this healing:

 - Washing with a mild antibiotic soap can help to stop reinfection.
-In same cases a topical antibiotic like Neosporin or Bacitracin can help speed healing.
+Also, in some cases, over-the-counter treatments for Folliculitis include topical antibiotics like Neosporin or Bacitracin can help speed healing.

 Do You Need to Speak with a Doctor?

-Not all types of folliculitis will respond to this type of treatment.
-In some serious or reoccuring cases oral antibiotics may be prescribed.
-It is important to monitor the area and look for signs of infection.
-It may be time to contact your health care professional if:
+Not all types of Folliculitis will respond to this type of treatment.
+In some severe or recurring cases, oral antibiotics may be the answer.
+Additionally, it is essential to monitor the area and look for signs of infection.
+It may be time to contact your healthcare professional if: